Medical specialist care

-You will require prior written permission for the reimbursement of treatments that feature in the List of Procedures to be Requested in Advance (pdf).
+You will require prior written permission for the reimbursement of treatments that feature in the List of Procedures to be Requested in Advance (pdf) and the list 'Limitatieve lijst Machtigingen Kaakchirurgie'.
 With the request for care, include a report from the doctor in attendance that includes the medical diagnosis/diagnoses, a description of the current problem, the treatment plan proposed (care activity) and, if applicable, appropriate photographs.

 If we give our permission, it will be valid for one year, calculated from the date on which the written permission was granted.
 This permission may be valid for a shorter or longer period of time if we explicitly mentioned this fact when we granted the permission.

 Please send requests for permission to:

 If your care provider submits the request on your behalf, we will want to know if you agree to this request.
 You can do this by signing the request.